rodentooth/moodle-course-AI-bot/README.md

 # moodle-course-AI-bot

 Explaination of the files:

-\n
-\n
-Links: Self explaining\n
+Links: Self explaining
-Bot.doc: Documentation of our bot\n
-zip file: Dialogflow export file\n
+Bot.doc: Documentation of our bot zip file: Dialogflow export file